Better Life Label

 The Better Life label was established in 2007 by the Dierenbescherming, a Dutch animal welfare organization.
 The quality mark originated in response to growing concerns about animal welfare in livestock farming.
 Since then, the label has evolved and expanded.
 It is now used not only in the Netherlands but also extends to other European countries.

-Space and living conditions: Organizations must ensure that animals have enough space to exhibit natural behavior.
+Space and living conditions: Organizations must ensure that animals have enough space to exhibit natural behaviour.
 This includes free-range access for chickens and pigs, comfortable resting areas for cattle, and sufficient enrichment materials for laying hens.

 Health and well-being: Animals must be healthy and not experience unnecessary suffering.
 This includes adequate nutrition, access to clean drinking water, and medical care.
 The use of antibiotics should be limited.